Table of Contents

 • 4.
 Electrolytes

 Brazil can be very hot and humid and you may find yourself sweating a lot!
-Bringing electrolyte tablets that you can put in water will not only help replenish electrolytes you lose when you sweat but will also make you feel a million times better if you find yourself with a hangover after a night of Caipirinhas.
+Bringing electrolyte powder that you can put in water will not only help replenish the electrolytes you lose when you sweat but will also make you feel a million times better if you find yourself with a hangover after a night of Caipirinhas.

 View on Amazon.com ➜